roseredism/new/README.md

-#Assignment for Front-End web development course
+Assignment for Front-End web development course

+News-site using Gulp
+-> Build